Oregon State vs. Washington NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Oregon State has combined with its opponents to put up more than 56 points only twice this season.
+- Oregon State and its opponents have scored at least 56 points only two times this season.

-- Saturday's total is 7.3 points lower than the two team's combined 63.3 points per game average.
+- The combined points per game average of the two teams, 63.3, is 7.3 points above Saturday's over/under.

-- The 38.8 combined points per game that these two squads have allowed this season are 17.2 fewer than the 56 total in this contest.
+- These two squads combine to surrender 38.8 points per game, 17.2 fewer than this contest's over/under.

-- The average total in Beavers games this season is 64.1, 8.1 points above Saturday's total of 56.
+- The average total in Beavers games this season is 64.1, 8.1 points more than Saturday's over/under of 56.

-- In 2021, games involving the Huskies have averaged a total of 51.2 points, 4.8 fewer than this game's set over/under.
+- The 56 over/under in this game is 4.8 points above the 51.2 average total in Huskies games this season.

 Oregon State Stats and Trends